Retirement Withdrawal Rate

 For quite a while, the standard advice was to take 4% out of your total retirement nest egg every year to have enough money for a comfortable lifestyle in your golden years.

-There was strong logic behind that number: a mixture of 60% of your money in stocks and 40% in bonds has historically been a very safe bet to return greater than 4% over any 30-year period.
-As long as you adjust your withdrawal for inflation periodically, you should be fine.
+There was strong logic behind that number: a mixture of 60% of your money in stocks and 40% in bonds has historically been a safe bet to return greater than 4% over any 30-year period.
+As long as you adjust your withdrawal amount for inflation periodically, you should be fine.

 In other words, what if the first few years of your retirement just so happen to be during a major downswing in the market in which you have the majority of your assets allocated?
 Suddenly the 4% plus an inflation adjustment isn’t feasible.

 Adjust as you go

 Start out withdrawing at 4% per year.
 After the first year, see if your investments have done well enough to let you increase the amount you withdraw to cover inflation.

 If your investments have lost value, look for ways to cut back on what you withdraw or create other sources of income.
 Use a retirement withdrawal calculator to determine a safe withdrawal amount.

 You may find that you want to ease your way into retirement, both from a work perspective and a withdrawal standpoint.
 If you can take 2-3% out for a few years while generating some income with a part-time job, you can get yourself on more solid footing for the rest of your retirement.